Emmotes/ScriptHub/Readme.md

 While that menu is active:
 1. Make sure the Idle Champions game window is open and loaded.
 2. If your game is installed through Epic Games Store tick the `EGS` tickbox.
+Otherwise do not.
 3. Click `Copy From Running Game`.
 4. Click `Save and Close`.